Chippelius/GitGrab/README.md

 # GitGrab
-A minimalistic packet manager based completely on on GitHub releases.
+A minimalistic packet manager for installing and updating small software projects based completely on on GitHub releases.